Had77-gef/uniswapv2-mm/README.md

 # UNISWAPV2-MM
 bot doing tswap on uniswapv2 pool

-automatically sell token A in time X then sell received token B to buy back token A in time Y
+Gradually sell token A until a predetermined amount is sold out, then use the received token B to gradually buy back token A

-E.g. sell 10 ETH in 10 minutes then buy back in 30 minutes
+E.g. sell 10 ETH for 15 SOL within 10 minutes, then use the 15 SOL to buy back ETH within 30 minutes

-TODO: run swap in another thread and wait for transaction confirmation
+TODO: run swaps in multiple threads and wait for transaction confirmation
 ### Config
 file path `.env`
-- **private_key**: your wallet private key
+- **private_key**: your wallet's private key in hex format (e.g. 8da4ef21b864d2cc526dbdb2a120bd2874c36c9d0a1fb7f8c63d7f7a8b41de8f)

 <br>